gongahkia/nidus-core/README.md

 <img width="937" height="400" alt="image" src="https://github.com/user-attachments/assets/302b40ec-f60d-4ec6-bd93-6574b03553fa" />

 * Account page settings, make the assets card properly stylised like the portfolio card currently instead of just raw text
-* Help and support page, remove "Getting started with lending and borrowing" and "Understanding NFT insurance assets"
 * Firebase schema, Remove every other vault strategy aside from XSGD-RWA from the firebase schema in terms of content
 * Help and support page, Link the Troubleshooting common issues and How to use your dashboard and manage your portfolio
-* Change the graph on main dashboard to XSGD not XsGD

 #### General